23Jyo/IntelProj/README.md

 -Torch: PyTorch for deep learning models (if used).

 -Streamlit: is a Python library that allows you to create interactive, web-based applications for data science and machine learning projects.

+## Major steps taken to create a chatbot.
+1. Choose